pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 This post extends our previous work by distributing matrix multiplication across multiple GPUs within a single host using `RCCL <https://github.com/ROCmSoftwarePlatform/rccl>`_ (ROCm Communication Collectives Library). `RCCL provides <https://rocm.docs.amd.com/projects/rccl/en/latest/>`_ efficient communication primitives between GPUs, similar to NVIDIA's NCCL, enabling us to coordinate computation across all available devices to maximize hardware utilization and computational throughput.
 Our goal is to show how to extend our single-GPU rocBLAS implementation in C to utilize RCCL for coordinating matrix multiplication across multiple GPUs in a single host system.

-Multi-GPU Matrix Multiplication: Architecture and Implementation
+Scaling Matrix Multiplication: From Single to Multi-GPU Systems
 ----------------------------------------------------------------

 Single-GPU Matrix Multiplication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The rocBLAS ``sgemm`` routine implements high-performance matrix multiplication using AMD's matrix core accelerators (detailed formula and optimizations covered in our `previous post <https://blog.pebblesandweeds.com/gpu_matmul_blog.html#matrix-multiplication-formulas>`_).
+The rocBLAS ``sgemm`` API implements high-performance single precision (fp32) matrix multiplication using AMD's matrix core accelerators (detailed formula and optimizations covered in our `previous post <https://blog.pebblesandweeds.com/gpu_matmul_blog.html#matrix-multiplication-formulas>`_).
+The core workflow involves transferring input matrices A and B to GPU memory, executing the multiplication, and transferring result matrix C back to host memory.

-The implementation follows a straightforward workflow - matrices A and B are transferred to GPU memory, the multiplication is performed, and the result matrix C is transferred back to host memory.
-While conceptually simple, achieving peak performance leverages several key optimizations. rocBLAS handles complex memory layout considerations automatically, ensuring proper matrix alignment and padding to maximize utilization of AMD's matrix cores.
-The library also provides sophisticated batching capabilities for performing multiple similar multiplications efficiently.
+While this appears straightforward, achieving peak performance requires careful orchestration of memory transfers, matrix layouts, and compute scheduling.
+Thankfully, rocBLAS abstracts away many of these complexities - it handles matrix padding and alignment to maximize memory throughput, manages optimal blocking strategies for AMD's matrix cores, and provides batching capabilities for efficient execution of multiple multiplications.
+This allows developers to focus on high-level algorithm design while the library manages the hardware-specific optimizations.

-While this approach delivers excellent performance for matrices that fit within GPU memory, it is ultimately constrained by both memory capacity and computational throughput of a single device.
-A modern GPU can deliver impressive TFLOP/s for matrix operations, but many scientific and AI workloads demand even higher computational capability.
+Even though this single-GPU approach delivers good performance for matrices that fit within GPU memory, it is ultimately constrained by both memory capacity and computational throughput of a single device.
+A modern GPU can deliver impressive TFLOP/s for matrix operations, but most AI workloads demand higher computational capabilities than a single GPU can deliver.
 These performance demands, combined with memory limitations, motivate exploration of multi-GPU approaches that can harness both the aggregate compute power and memory capacity of multiple devices.

 .. figure:: _static/single-gpu-flow.png
   :alt: Single GPU Matrix Multiplication Workflow